 Here are the top career page examples:

-Why we love it: Airbnb's careers page shares a clear mission statement that inspires.
-It explicitly defines the type of employees they are and are seeking, while also intriguing great applicants with quotes from regular fireside chats with well-known innovators.
+Why we love it: Airbnb's career page shares a clear mission statement that inspires.
+It explicitly defines the type of employees they're seeking, while also intriguing great applicants with quotes from regular fireside chats with well-known innovators.

-Why we love it: Carrot Creative's careers page gives an authentic look into company culture through videos of employees collaborating and socializing.
-It also includes fun, interactive elements like rocketships and astronauts.
+Why we love it: Carrot Creative's career page gives an authentic look into company culture through videos of employees collaborating and socializing.
+It also includes fun, interactive elements like rocket ships and astronauts.

-Why we love it: The Dubsmash careers page invests in a sleek design and easy-to-use UI.
+Why we love it: The Dubsmash career page invests in a sleek design and easy-to-use UI.
 The team uses quotes to show personality and humor around the company and each role.

-Why we love it: The Data Robot careers page describes the team, tech, and perks that make it a great place to work.
+Why we love it: The Data Robot career page describes the team, tech and perks that make it a great place to work.
 It also includes the opportunity to apply for a job that doesn’t fall under a specific open role.

-Why we love it: Zenefits' careers page tells the story of the company's growth.
+Why we love it: Zenefits' career page tells the story of the company's growth.
 It also shares the answers of several employees when asked, “what’s my favorite thing about Zenefits?”

 Why we love it: Squarespace provides a unique opportunity to participate in a world-class candidate experience.
-The careers page gives a look inside office life, benefits, and employee activities.
+Their career page gives a look inside office life, benefits and employee activities.

 Why we love it: Critical Mass is a digital experience agency that is searching for people with an appreciation for design.
 Its careers site is sleek and clean, creating an experience that intrigues and lures in its target design-focused demographic.
-It clearly knows its audience!
+It clearly knows its audience, making it highly appealing.

-Why we love it: TaskRabbit humanizes the company with pics of founders and their dog.
-The careers page does a great job of outlining the company values and who they are as an organization.
+Why we love it: TaskRabbit humanizes the company with pics of the founders and their dog.
+The career page does a great job of outlining the company values and who they are as an organization.

-Be sure to check out the 10 more awesome careers pages blog, too!
+Want more examples of what great looks like?
+Be sure to check out the 10 more awesome career pages blog.